 Price: Premium plans start from $20/year.

 6.)
 Chrome Remote Desktop

-A chrome native software which is also available as a simple extension.
-The Chrome Remote Desktop may not be powerful as TeamViewer, but fulfills the basic purpose of guiding someone online remotely.
-This may lack additional features like recording, sharing of files, but has the screen sharing properties and is secured with end-to-end encryption.
-Being free, this is recommended for those who wanted such a remote desktop controller for simple, short term uses.
+A chrome native software is also available as a simple extension.
+The Chrome Remote Desktop may not be powerful as TeamViewer but fulfills the basic purpose of guiding someone online remotely.
+This may lack additional features like recording, sharing of files, but it has the screen sharing properties and is secured with end-to-end encryption.
+Being free, this is recommended for those who wanted such a remote desktop controller for simple, short-term uses.

-Simple and accessible on most of the platforms as Windows, Linux, macOS, iOS and Android.
+Simple and accessible on most platforms as Windows, Linux, macOS, iOS, and Android.